-Education Service Commission.
-167. (1) There shall be an Education Service Commission.
+167. Education Service Commission.

-(2) The Commission shall consist of a Chairperson and six other members appointed by the President with the approval of Parliament.

-(3) The President shall appoint not more than two members of the Commission as Deputy Chairpersons of the Commission.

-(4) A person is not qualified to be a member of the Commission unless he or she is of high moral character and proven integrity and has substantial experience in the field of education.

-(5) A person holding any of the following offices shall relinquish his or her position in that office on appointment as a member of the Commission-

-- (b) a member of a local government council; - (c) a member of the executive of a political party or political organisation; - (d) a member of any board or other authority responsible for the management of any school or college; or

-(e) a public officer.

-(6) A member of the Education Service Commission shall hold office for four years but is eligible for re-appointment; except that of the first members appointed under this Constitution, three shall be appointed to hold office for three years which shall be specified in their instruments of appointment.

-(7) The emoluments of members of the Commission shall be prescribed by Parliament and shall be charged on the Consolidated Fund.

-(8) In the absence of both the Chairperson and Deputy Chairpersons, the President may designate one of the members to act as Chairperson.
+- (1) There shall be an Education Service Commission. - (2) The commission shall consist of a chairperson and six other members appointed by the President with the approval of Parliament. - (3) The President shall appoint not more than two members of the commission as deputy chairpersons of the commission. - (4) A person is not qualified to be a member of the commission unless he or she is of high moral character and proven integrity and has substantial experience in the field of education. - (5) A person holding any of the following offices shall relinquish his or her position in that office on appointment as a member of the commission- - (a) a member of Parliament; - (b) a member of a local government council; - (c) a member of the executive of a political party or political organisation; - (d) a member of any board or other authority responsible for the management of any school or college; or - (e) a public officer. - (6) A member of the Education Service Commission shall hold office for four years but is eligible for reappointment; except that of the first members appointed under this Constitution, three shall be appointed to hold office for three years which shall be specified in the instruments of appointment. - (7) The emoluments of members of the commission shall be prescribed by Parliament and shall be charged on the Consolidated Fund. - (8) In the absence of both the chairperson and deputy chairpersons, the President may designate one of the members to act as chairperson.

-(9) A member of the Commission may be removed from office by the President only for---

-- (a) inability to perform the functions of his or her office arising from infirmity of body or mind; or - (b) misbehaviour or misconduct; or
+- (9) A member of the commission may be removed from office by the President only for- - (a) inability to perform the functions of his or her office arising from infirmity of body or mind; - (b) misbehaviour or misconduct; or - (c) incompetence.

-(c) incompetence.